-If you like this review strategy, I have 15 other introduction and review strategies detailed in my Back to School Social Studies Teacher Bundle, and a few are highlighted in THIS earlier post and THIS one.
-To read about my review game, “True, False, Fix,” click HERE.
+If you like this review strategy, I have 15+ other introduction and review strategies detailed in my Back to School Social Studies Teacher Bundle, and a few are highlighted in THIS earlier post and THIS one.
+To read about two of my students other favorite review games click HERE or HERE.

 Do you have a review technique your students love?
 I’d love to read about it in the comments 🙂

 What an interactive and fun way to review!
 Thanks for sharing!